pmoscode-helm/.github/profile/README.md

 # pmoscode Helm Charts

-This organisation will only get Helm charts.
+This organization contains only Helm charts and their dependencies.

-Currently, there are three:
+Currently, there are:

 - Airsonic-advanced
 - Gotify
 - jDownloader 2

-In future there will come more.
+- Axelor Open Suite